kgrid/kgrid-site/docs/tutorial/openapi/overview.md

       operationId: welcome
 ```
 ### Request Body
 The requestBody keyword describes the body content and media type.
-KO Service use json inputs.
+KO services use json inputs.
 The json format is defined in the _input_ scheme components section of the  definition.
 ```yaml
 ...
       requestBody: